MoonbowDew/Pretty-numbers/README.md

 # Pretty-numbers
-The program is used for calculating the amount of all possible "pretty" numbers in BaseN number system (up to Base16 system) Amount of "pretty" numbers -- the sum of all digits in its left number part is equal to its right part, i.e. 59186, 77123695501, 2446550...
+The program is used for calculating the amount of all possible "pretty" numbers in BaseN number system (up to Base16 system).
+Amount of "pretty" numbers -- the sum of all digits in its left number part is equal to its right part, i.e. 59186, 77123695501, 2446550...